Welcome to the Medina Lab

 About Us

 After many years at The Pennsylvania State University, the Medina Lab began an exciting new chapter at the University of California, Los Angeles (UCLA) in Fall 2025.
 We study the ecology and evolution of host–microbe interactions, with a focus on cnidarian systems, using approaches that span genomics, developmental and cell biology, and organismal physiology.
-The lab has now completed its first semester at UCLA and is fully established on campus.
+The lab has now completed its first year at UCLA, is fully established on campus, and is working on very exciting new projects.

 Please contact Mónica if you are interested in joining the lab.